Differentiable Programming for Earth System Modeling: Benefits of Differentiable ESMs

 \subsection{Hybrid ESMs}

 Gradient-based optimization is not limited to the intrinsic parameters of an ESM; it also allows for the integration of data-driven models.
-ANNs and other ML methods can be either used to accelerate ESMs by replacing computationally costly process-based model components by ML-based emulators thereof, or to learn previously unresolved influences from data.
-Combinations of process-based physical equations of motion with ANNs are also possible, e.g. via the Universal Differential Equation framework \citep{Rackauckas2020}, which allows for the integration and, more importantly, training of data-driven function approximators such as ANNs inside of differential equations.
+ANNs and other ML methods can be either used to accelerate ESMs by replacing computationally costly process-based model components by ML-based emulators, or to learn previously unresolved influences from data.
+It is also possible to combine ANNs with process-based physical equations of motion, e.g. via the Universal Differential Equation framework \citep{Rackauckas2020}, which allows for the integration and, more importantly, training of data-driven function approximators such as ANNs inside of differential equations.
 Usually trained via adjoint sensitivity analysis, this method also requires the model to be differentiable.

 \paragraph{Emulators}